arts-walthamstow/arts-walthamstow.github.io/_posts/2014-12-14-colour-workshop.md

 image: "2014/12/colour-names-2.jpg"
 image-alt: "Colour Naming, source: Dimitris Mylonas"
 ---
-A workshop of colour naming games and sensory exploration of colour mixing.
+A workshop of colour naming games.
 Facilitated by Dimitris Mylonas.

 A drop in, family friendly workshop on the art and science of colour.
 This workshop aims to present the (mis-)communication involved in the use of natural language to describe colours.